ouschusterlib/2020-09-02-dc-tulsa/index.md

 <hr/>

 <h2 id="general">Register Here</h2>
-<p><The sessions all build on each other and we recommend attending all.
+<p>The sessions all build on each other and we recommend attending all.
 However, you can choose to attend only one or two of the workshops; attendance at all four workshops is not mandatory.</p>
+<a href="https://ou-tulsa.libcal.com/event/6920996">Wednesday, September 2, 10am-12pm: Data organization in spreadsheets</a>
+<a href="https://ou-tulsa.libcal.com/event/6920997">Wednesday, September 9, 10am-12pm: OpenRefine for data cleaning</a>
+<a href="https://ou-tulsa.libcal.com/event/6920998">Wednesday, September 16 and Wednesday, September 23, 10am-12pm: Data management in SQL</a>

 {% comment%}
 CODE OF CONDUCT